 Best Time for Bird Watching

-In general, the best time for bird watching is from late May through September, when the rain is less and food is abundant.
-The main nesting season in Bwindi and Mgahinga (key sites for the Albertine Rift endemics) in May and June, but from mid-April to mid-May the rains might still be too heavy.
+The best time for bird watching is from late May through September, when the rain is less and food is abundant.
+The main nesting season in Bwindi and Mgahinga (key sites for the Albertine Rift endemics) is May and June, but from mid-April to mid-May the rains are on.

-February and early March is the only time Toro-Semliki is relatively dry, but it is uncomfortably hot in the north, including in Murchison Falls NP.
-December and January are also good months since the north is not yet too hot and there is less rain in the south.
-The best time for primate tracking and wildlife viewing in the savannah reserves is also in the Dry season, from June to August and December to February.
+February and early March is the only time Toro-Semliki is relatively dry, but it is hot in the north, including in Murchison Falls NP.
+December and January are also good months.

-Uganda offers top bird-watching sites with rare species like the indescribable shoe billed stork in Mabamba Swamp and the impeccable Mubwindi swamp which is possibly the leading destination for Birding safaris.
-Uganda is a leading destination for anyone with an interest in birding due to its diverse landscape with swamps, forests, lakes, mountains and savannas inhabiting 1025-1065 bird species.
+Uganda offers top bird-watching sites with rare species like the shoe billed stork in Mabamba Swamp and the impeccable Mubwindi swamp which is possibly the leading destination for Birding safaris.
+Uganda is a leading destination for anyone with an interest in birding due to its landscape with swamps, forests, lakes, mountains and savannas with approximately 1065 bird species.

 - A rain-gear as well as long-sleeved pants and shirt